DOAJ/doaj/static_content/apply/content/seal.md

 ## Criteria

-All of these seven criteria must be met for a journal to be awarded the Seal:
+All of these seven criteria must be met for a journal to be awarded the Seal.
+Note that failure to maintain best practice may lead to removal of the Seal.

 {:.tabular-list .tabular-list--ordered}
 1. Digital preservation